cheqd/product-docs/advanced-features-and-alternatives/cheqd-cosmos-cli-for-identity/deactivate-a-did.md

 * `--node`: IP address or URL of node to send request to
 * `--chain-id`: E.g., `cheqd-testnet-6`
 * `--fees`: Set to 10000000000ncheq

+> Note that each of cheqd's on-ledger identity transactions has a **fixed fee,** [the pricing for cheqd DIDs and DID-Linked Resources can be found here](https://docs.cheqd.io/node/architecture/adr-list/adr-005-genesis-parameters#cheqd-module-did-module).
+If your account has insufficient balance the transaction will fail.

 ### Example